GreptimeTeam/docs/docs/cloud/mysql.md

 # MySQL

 GreptimeCloud exposes GreptimeDB access in MySQL server-client protocol.
 Most standard clients and drivers are compatible.
+Refer to [MySQL client](https://docs.greptime.com/user-guide/clients/mysql) of GreptimeDB for more information.

-The connection is encrypted with TLS. `database` is required when connect using MySQL protocol.
+The connection is encrypted with TLS.
+`database` is required when connect using MySQL protocol.
 To connect to GreptimeCloud in MySQL protocol, using information below:

 - Host: `<host>`